 Our Miami car accident lawyers at Shaked Law Personal Injury Lawyers have over 100 years of combined experience.
 Since we opened our doors, we’ve recovered hundreds of millions of dollars on behalf of accident victims across South Florida.

-If you were injured, you might be entitled to compensation for medical bills, lost wages, and more.
+If you were injured in a car crash, you might be entitled to compensation for medical bills, lost wages, and more.
 To learn more about how our lawyers can help you recover the maximum compensation you deserve, call our law offices in Miami, Florida, at (305) 937-0191 or fill out the contact form to schedule a free consultation today.

-How Shaked Law Personal Injury Lawyers Can Help After an Accident in Miami
+How Shaked Law Personal Injury Lawyers Can Help After a Car Accident in Miami

 Even a minor car accident can be overwhelming.
 The stress of the situation is only magnified when you’re seriously hurt and the other driver doesn’t have car insurance.
 In these cases, you should expect the insurance company to fight to avoid paying the full damages you deserve.